Lived Experience Advisory Panel: Terms of reference

 The advice provided by the panel will be relevant to the Gambling Commission’s:

-The panel is formed through an open recruitment process, designed to encourage diverse participation from people from a wide range of backgrounds and from across England, Scotland and Wales.
+The group is formed through an open recruitment process, designed to encourage diverse participation from people from a wide range of backgrounds and from across England, Scotland and Wales.

-The members of the Lived Experience Advisory Panel are appointed as individuals.
+The members of the LEAP are appointed as individuals.
 They do not serve to represent any other body or organisation.
 The members are remunerated and serve terms of two years – and will serve a maximum of two terms.
 The day rate will be £270 per day and members are expected to commit up to one day per month to the role.

-The chair is appointed by the panel itself and their role includes facilitating meetings and acting as the primary point of contact with the Gambling Commission.
-Recognising that members capacity may change over time, the chair serves a fixed-term which can be rotated between members of the Panel (for practical purposes we expect these terms to be no less than six-months).
+The chair/co-chair is appointed by the group itself and their role includes facilitating meetings and acting as the primary point of contact with the Gambling Commission.
+Recognising that members capacity may change over time, the chair serves a fixed-term which can be rotated between members of the group (for practical purposes we expect these terms to be no less than six-months).
 The chair can also appoint vice-chairs to support them if required.

-In the same way as other Gambling Commission Advisory Groups, the panel works in accordance with the Nolan Principles of Public Life (opens in new tab):
+In the same way as other Gambling Commission Advisory Groups, the group works in accordance with the Nolan Principles of Public Life (opens in new tab):

-In the same way as other Gambling Commission Advisory Groups, the approach to managing conflicts of interest is designed to demonstrate that the panel’s advice is free of influence from any vested interests.
+In the same way as other Gambling Commission Advisory Groups, the approach to managing conflicts of interest is designed to demonstrate that the group’s advice is free of influence from any vested interests.

 All members interests related to gambling are declared and published in a register of interests on the Gambling Commission website.

-Whether they are acting as individuals or for organisations where they have a senior role (as Chief Executives, Directors, Senior Management or Trustees – whether paid or unpaid) members of the panel will:
+Whether they are acting as individuals or for organisations where they have a senior role (as Chief Executives, Directors, Senior Management or Trustees – whether paid or unpaid) members of the group will:

-Members of the panel will not be prevented from making an application for or receiving a Regulatory Settlement (opens in new tab), approved by the Gambling Commission, during their term .
+Members of the group will not be prevented from making an application for or receiving a Regulatory Settlement, approved by the Gambling Commission, during their term.
 We note however, the need for interests related to these to be clearly declared and these will be managed on a case by case basis, taking into account factors such as links with industry.

 These measures are in place to avoid perceptions that the advice provided by the Lived Experience Advisory Panel could be influenced by any possible current or future commercial benefit.

-People with past criminal convictions linked to gambling harms are welcome to join the panel.
-These people will have relevant experience of this form of gambling-related harm and these perspectives will be valuable to the work of the panel.
-If someone is subject to a live and on-going criminal investigation, they would not be able to be a member of the panel.
+People with past criminal convictions linked to gambling harms are welcome to join the group.
+These people will have relevant experience of this form of gambling-related harm and these perspectives will be valuable to the work of the group.
+If someone is subject to a live and on-going criminal investigation, they would not be able to be a member of the group.
 If someone is subject to live and on-going regulatory case work, then conflicts arising will be managed on a case by case basis.

-The Lived Experience Advisory Panel meets with the Gambling Commission on a regular basis.
+The LEAP meets with the Gambling Commission on a regular basis.
 These will be arranged based on the required timetable to deliver workplan priorities.
 The meetings will be no less frequent than once every two months.
+An action note of LEAP meetings will be drafted for members by the group coordinator, with notes approved by co-chairs and then circulated to the group.

 In between meetings, advice may be provided in writing via correspondence.
-Time limited groups may also be formed to develop specific pieces of advice.
+Where agreed by all members of LEAP, time limited groups may also be formed to work on specific topics.
+Subgroups may meet on a more flexible schedule, as required.

-Meetings of the Lived Experience Advisory Panel are routinely attended by relevant Gambling Commission staff.
+Meetings of the LEAP are routinely attended by relevant Gambling Commission staff.
+Chairs of LEAP will also meet with the CEO and Chair at least 3 times per year.

 Reporting and publication

-The Lived Experience Advisory Panel advises the CEO, Senior Leadership Team and the Board of Commissioners.
+The LEAP advises the CEO, senior executives and the Board of Commissioners.

-Formal written advice from the panel will be published on the Gambling Commission website, alongside the Gambling Commission’s response.
+Formal written advice from the group will be published on the Gambling Commission website, alongside the Gambling Commission’s response.

 The Chair will meet with the Board of Commissioners at least twice a year.
-In addition, there will be further engagement through workshops, seminars, meetings and other activities.
+In addition, there will be further engagement through workshops, seminars, meetings and other activities as appropriate.

 Press and media

-Secretariat support provided through the Gambling Commission will support the panel’s training, capacity building, development, administration, note taking and the support it requires to produce its independent advice.
-Secretariat support will be flexible and agreed with the chair to ensure the panel is adequately supported to undertake its role.
+Secretariat will be provided through the Gambling Commission and will support the group’s training, capacity building, development, administration, note taking and the support it requires to produce its independent advice.
+Secretariat support will be flexible and agreed with the Chair to ensure the group is adequately supported to undertake its role.

-Although the Lived Experience Advisory Panel has no delegated budget, the Gambling Commission will support the panel to access appropriate training and development to meet needs identified by the panel.
+Although the LEAP has no delegated budget, the Gambling Commission will support the group to access appropriate training and development to meet needs identified by the group.

-Arrangements for support will be kept under review to ensure the panel is supported to develop its capacity and carry out its role effectively.
+Arrangements will be kept under review to ensure the group is supported to develop its capacity and carry out its role effectively.

-The Gambling Commission recognises the need to ensure members of this panel can engage safely in the development of advice and minimises the risk that further harm is suffered by members because of their involvement.
-A safeguarding policy is in place and is reviewed annually.
+The Gambling Commission recognises the need to ensure members of this group can engage safely in the development of advice and minimises the risk that further harm is suffered by members because of their involvement.

 Links to other lived experience panels

-The Lived Experience Advisory Panel will be free to discuss policy topics with other groups representing people with lived experience in other organisations that work to reduce gambling harms.
+The LEAP will be free to discuss policy topics with other groups representing people with lived experience in other organisations that work to reduce gambling harms.

-Two-way lines of communication will be established with lived experience panels involved in supporting the implementation of the National Strategy in UK nations – e.g. the Health and Social care Alliance facilitated group in Scotland (opens in new tab).
+Two-way lines of communication will be established with lived experience groups involved in supporting the implementation of the National Strategy in UK nations – for example the Health and Social care Alliance facilitated group in Scotland (opens in new tab).

 In any discussions with other groups, care should be taken to avoid disclosing any information shared in confidence by the Gambling Commission.